Judy Johnson: The 1930s

 Like Charleston, Johnson remained productive in the latter stage of his career, hitting well above a .300 BA during his five-year stint with the Crawfords.
 In 1935, he was chosen as captain, and the Crawfords were favored to win the pennant race.
 The team secured the first half of the championship but finished second in the latter half to the Cuban Giants.
 As a tiebreaker, both clubs met for a seven-game series to determine the winner of the pennant.
 In Game Seven, with the Crawfords trailing 7–4 and down to their final out, Johnson hit an infield single to load the bases and kept Pittsburgh's pennant hopes alive.
 Charleston followed next in the order and hit a walk-off grand slam to win the game and the series.

 Although the Crawfords finished the second half of 1936 in first place and Johnson showed little signs of slowing down with age, Greenlee shockingly traded him and Gibson to the Homestead Grays in exchange for Pepper Bassett and Henry Spearman, both of whom were considered marginal players at best.
 Johnson took the deal personally; he played for a few games at the beginning of the 1937 season and announced his retirement soon after.

-Link including Negro Leagues statistics officially entered into Major League Baseball’s official records: